-Aviation deal: Safran to buy Zodiac in $10 billion deal
+Aviation deal: Safran to buy Zodiac in $9 billion deal

-PARIS (AP) — Aircraft-engine company Safran has agreed to buy seat and cabin manufacturer Zodiac Aerospace in a deal worth 9.7 billion euros ($10.3 billion), including debt.
+PARIS (AP) — Aircraft-engine company Safran has agreed to buy seat and cabin manufacturer Zodiac Aerospace in a deal worth 8.5 billion euros ($9.1 billion).

 The companies, both based in or around Paris, announced Thursday the creation of a “new global leader in aerospace.”